5 Types of Loyalty Schemes

 2. Tiered Loyalty Program

 A tiered loyalty program provides both immediate gratification with short-term attainable rewards and long-term aspirational rewards.
 In a recent loyalty study, 50% of respondents said they increased their spending or changed other purchasing behavior in order to achieve a higher tier status in a rewards program.
 The key to a successful tiered program is communication.
 Members need to know the program benefits, their current status and how close they are to earning additional benefits.
-You may be familiar with Chicos, Zappos, Starbucks Rewards, and Wyndham Rewards tiered loyalty programs.
+You may be familiar with Chicos, North Face, Sephora, and Wyndham Rewards tiered loyalty programs.

-- Focus resources on high-value customers and deliver superior experience across touch points
+- Focus resources on high-value customers and deliver a superior experience across touchpoints

 - Flexible and customizable